 Overall thoughts at Glen Nevis campsite

 The Glen Nevis campsite is very well run and organised.
 They have rules in place to ensure that it is a quiet campsite (after 11 pm).

 As most people are here for hiking that works well.
 The main gates close after this time which means you feel safe and secure too.

 My favourite thing was the location.
 It really puts you in a great mood for hiking Ben Nevis.
-I can remember looking up and thinking, that’s where I am going tomorrow.
+Sat drinking my tea, I can remember looking up and thinking, that’s where I am going tomorrow.